-As I said, teamwork is important and you need to stand together with a common goal in mind – to have a successful event.
-Sometimes in order to get sponsors on your side you need to show them that they are a part of your team and not just funding your event.
+Teamwork is important and you need to stand together with a common goal in mind – to have a successful event.
+Sometimes in order to get sponsors on your side, you need to show them that they are a part of your team and not just funding your event.
 This may mean offering them a little something extra to give them brand awareness or a bigger ROI.

 Understand that for different sponsors and contacts you are going to need to approach things in a different way.
 What might appeal to one person, may not to the next.
-For example, a sales person is going to respond positively to leads.
-When you speak with them, make sure that you mention the big decision makers that will be at your event and the amount of attendees.
-On the other hand, when you work with a marketer you are going to need to show them concrete data – results from last year, differentiation, added value and opportunities.
+For example, a salesperson is going to respond positively to leads.
+When you speak with them, make sure that you mention the big decision-makers that will be at your event and the number of attendees.
+On the other hand, when you work with a marketer you are going to need to show them concrete data – results from last year, differentiation, added value, and opportunities.
 They will also care a great deal about the price of the sponsorship.

 Finally, make sure you know when to pitch your event.
 Most businesses make their sponsorship decisions in the last quarter of the year, so plan accordingly!
 It will take several months to get approval on sponsorships from the right people, so make sure you have your pitches out months before that.

 Now that you have a plan on how to get your sponsors, you need to know where to find them.
-You can’t just type into Google, “sponsors for technology event.”
+You can’t just type into Google, “sponsors for a technology event.”
 You need to do your research.
-See what companies make sense for you to have on board and if you can get referrals from others.
+See what companies make sense for you to have onboard and if you can get referrals from others.
 Here are our tips on where to look:

 You don’t want to be ordinary.
 Anyone can do that!
 It’s easy to do the “same old same old” and just let the sponsorship machine chug along the same old track.
 OR you can leave your comfort zone, add new value and experience to the event and improve the ROO and ROI for your sponsor.
 This will bring your sponsor back year after year, engaging with your customers and investing in your bottom line which makes for a happy event manager!
 Nothing is better than when a sponsor thanks you profusely for allowing them to invest in your event!
 We know the proof is in the pudding so below are few examples of how you can turn the ordinary into extraordinary when it comes to event sponsorship.

 Wonder why nobody buys them?
-Because as the status quo, they don’t provide real value to the sponsor!
-Traditionally you would add the organizations name on napkins with easel sign recognizing sponsor.
+Because of the status quo, they don’t provide real value to the sponsor!
+Traditionally you would add the organization's name on napkins with an easel sign recognizing the sponsor.
 A more creative way to attract attendees to these stations would be to provide the hot cup coffee wrap on each cup, plus napkins and a special give-away that prompts the attendee to go to the booth to qualify to win a prize!

 Because almost all events have Wi-Fi and because attendees have come to expect events to have free Wi-Fi, this technology provides a great opportunity for organizers to sell Wi-Fi sponsorships.